MicrosoftDocs/entra-docs/docs/external-id/customers/concept-authentication-methods-customers.md

 ms.subservice: customers
 ms.topic: concept-article
-ms.date: 07/26/2024
+ms.date: 08/09/2024
 ms.author: mimart
 ms.custom: it-pro, seo-july-2024
 ---

-# Sign-in options and identity providers for external tenants
+# Identity providers for external tenants

 [!INCLUDE [applies-to-external-only](../includes/applies-to-external-only.md)]

 > [!TIP]
 > This article applies to External ID in external tenants.
 For information about workforce tenants, see [Identity providers for External ID in workforce tenants](../identity-providers.md).

 With Microsoft Entra External ID, you can create secure, customized sign-in experiences for your consumer- and business customer-facing apps.
 In an external tenant, there are several ways for users to sign up for your app.
 They can create an account using their email and either a password or a one-time passcode.
 Or, if you enable sign-in with Facebook and Google, they can sign in with their own social account.
-You can also add a layer of security by enforcing multifactor authentication (MFA) so that each time a user signs in, they're required to provide an email one-time passcode or an SMS text code for verification.

-This article describes the authentication methods and identity providers available in external tenants.
+This article describes the identity providers that are available for primary authentication when signing up and signing in to apps in external tenants.
+You can also enhance security by enforcing a multifactor authentication (MFA) policy that requires a second form of verification each time a user signs in ([learn more](concept-multifactor-authentication-customers.md)).

 ## Email and password sign-in